geeksforsocialchange/gfsc-v3/content/blog/2021/everything-is-connected/index.md

 Interaction designer Brett Victor (2006) defines [three kinds of software](http://worrydream.com/MagicInk/): information software, manipulation software, and communication software.
 Information software is where you want to find something out (Wikipedia).
 Manipulation software is where you want to make something (Word, Photoshop).
 Communications software is where you want to communicate with someone else (Email, WhatsApp).

-{{<image-multi-with-caption "information.png manipulation.png communication.png" "Fig 5.
+{{%image-multi-with-caption "information.png manipulation.png communication.png" "Fig 5.
 Diagrams of the three kinds of software (Victor, 2006)."
+"3 image--frame"%}}
-"Fig 5.
-Diagrams of the three kinds of software (Victor, 2006)."
-"3 image--frame">}}
+Fig 5.
+Diagrams of the three kinds of software (Victor, 2006).
+{{%/image-multi-with-caption%}}

 Most software is information software.
 Most of the time, we want to just find something out or browse.
 And yet, interactivity is all too often pathologically shoehorned in.
 All of the major platforms -- Twitter, Facebook, Instagram -- continue to make their apps more complicated, merging so many features into one package until these platforms become more and more indistinguishable from each other.
 This is because backers correlate increased interactions with increased profit as per the Pirate Funnel.